• Skip to primary navigation

 Shrimp frying in a pan.

-• Melt the butter in a work or large frying pan and add the garlic.
+• Melt the butter in a wok or large frying pan and add the garlic.
 Saute gently until the garlic softens.
 Do not allow the garlic to brown or it will become bitter.
 Use a low heat.

-• Add the shrimp and stirfry until it turns pink and is cooked through.
+• Add the shrimp and stir-fry until it turns pink and is cooked through.
 This will only take a couple of minutes.

 • Remove the shrimp from the pan and set it aside.